belindamo/quartz/content/Axiomatic systems for clarity/Hypotheses/Universal Task Graph for Traversing the Web with Continuously Running Tests.md

 - Current reliance on human monitoring for successful task completion, even for AI assistant tools.

 **Proposed Flip**:
-- Transitioning responsibility for task verification to continuously running and updating tests.
+- Transitioning responsibility from human monitoring of an AI instance to no monitoring of an AI instance for task verification, by continuously running tests and updating task script based on changes.

 **Solution**:
 - Implement AI-driven automation for web traversal, adaptable for various applications, with continuous testing to ensure functionality.